 To take planning to an even higher level, we have also created our planners now available at HomeschoolPlanet.com fitting into their slick automated system.
 These planners were built by us conceptual authors.
 Each planner details specific learning activities a student is to accomplish for each day across the entire course.
-For just PDFs of these planners that you might print and post on the refrigerator, please visit our homeschool support site www.LearnScience.Academy.
+PDF version of this planner is found within the Doc Share of the first FYI page.

-Syllabus: Conceptual Physics
+Syllabus: Conceptual Physics, Honors